guardian/prout/README.md

 Tells you when your pull-requests are live.
 Tells you when they're not, and should be.

-Prout comes from the philosophy that:
+Prout comes from the tenet that:

     Developers are responsible for checking their changes on Production

 This becomes more important, and _easier_ once you move to a Continuous Deployment release process.
-Important, because now a developer can break the site simply by hitting 'Merge' on a pull request - but also easier because with such a small delay (ie less than 10 minutes) between merging the work and having it ready to view in a Production setting, the developer is in a much better place to review their work;
+Important, because now a developer can break the site simply by hitting 'Merge' on a pull request - but also easier because with such a small delay (say, [less than 10 minutes](https://github.com/guardian/membership-frontend/pull/14#issuecomment-68436665)) between merging the work and having it ready to view in a
+Production setting, the developer is in a much better place to review their work;
 it's still fresh in their mind.